one-bash/one.bash/README.zh.md

     one enabled                 Manage enabled modules (alias/completion/plugin)
     one disable-all             Disable all modules (alias/completion/plugin)

+    one backup                  Output backup scripts for current enabled modules one commands                List one commands
     one config                  Manage user's ONE_CONF
-    one commands                List one commands
     one debug                   Toggle debug mode on one.bash one dep                     Manage one.bash deps
     one link                    Create symlink files based on LINKS_CONF file